Q&As on COVID-19 vaccines: safety, effective, dosing, ethnicity, chemsex, Halal?

 Please note this video is included as an information resource.
 It is not directly liked to HIV and i-Base was not involved in producing it.

-Are black and brown people more at risk of getting side effects?
+Are black and brown people more at risk of getting side effects from the vaccine?

-No, as with the question above, ethnicity has not been linked to any better or worse outcomes.
+No, as with the question above, ethnicity has not been linked to any better or worse outcomes after the vaccine.

 Have vaccine trials included black and brown men and women living with HIV?
 Or do the findings just relate to the experiences of HIV positive white gay men?